Black Miami is Beautiful

 - Brownsville’s Historic

-- Georgette’s Tea Room, an even earlier Bed and Breakfast for blacks where Billie Holliday had a permanent room.
+- Georgette’s Tea Room, a 1940's Bed and Breakfast for blacks where Billie Holliday had a permanent room.

 - Lincoln Memorial Cemetery a Bahamian style cemetery where many of Miami founding black families are buried.